NEW to AUSSIE N?

 DC or DCC? train Control

-DC is the most simple way to control your train.
+DC is the simplest and cheapest way to control your train.

 DCC has advanced now to the point where you can control your train from your phone.